Private vascular surgery in Darlington | Woodlands Hospital Skip to main content

 • Cosmetic issues

-We also see patients with arterial diseases, such as arterial claudication, which presents as pain in the muscles of your leg when walking, typically in the calf, coming on after you have walked a certain distance and making you stop due to the pain.
+We also see patients with arterial diseases, such as arterial claudication.
+This presents as pain in the muscles of your leg when walking, typically in the calf, coming on after you have walked a certain distance and making you stop due to the pain.

 This is caused by a blockage of the blood vessels, and the muscles not getting enough blood and oxygen.
 These are the sorts of symptoms and conditions that our vascular surgeons have been treating at Woodlands for over 15 years.